 - Setting and scheduling your own appointments to see the apartment.
 Luckily many property managers will post open house times on their websites for you to simply show up.
 For property managers who aren't posting open house times on their websites, you'll just have to email and start coordinating on your own.
 It's not glamorous but it's a guaranteed answer to how to find no-fee apartments NYC.

 - Gathering up all the necessary paperwork checklist and documentation for the rental leasing application.
-Most property managers nowadays are posting their leasing applications online.
-Here is an example SW Leasing Application.pdf where the file can be downloaded from their website.
-More and more property managers have been moving towards online applications.
-This trend is only going to pick up more steam as time goes by.
+More and more property managers have been moving towards online applications these days.
 For those property managers who have moved online, applying is a cinch.
 For the ones who are still peddling piles of paperwork, it will feel like applying to college university all over again.
 It's a simple but tedious task.
 Though you'd probably have to fill out the information yourself even if you had a broker.

 - No broker presence means no guidance or anyone distinguishing for you the difference between a good, great, or bad apartment.
 How do you know if you should take the apartment?
 In reality, you start to get a good feel for the market after a few apartment visits.
 Go with your gut after awhile.